by Yessenia Guglielmi | Apr 1, 2026 | article

 Sunday evening I sat on my couch across from my husband anxiously waiting for Bad Bunny’s performance at the Super Bowl.
 Tired of all the negative posts and criticisms.
 Hearing about people close who support ICE.
 The Tsunami rising.
 Then the performance began.

 At that moment, I was transported.
 Lost in the joy of the moment, hit with all the things I love.
 The music, the dancing, the people, the strength.
-Benito giving his Grammy to Liam Ramos was incredibly up lifting.
+Benito giving his Grammy to a child who reminded me of Liam Ramos in that moment.
+It was incredibly up lifting.
 It reminded me that anything is possible and that the ‘WE’ in Together We Are America absolutely includes the families in walk-up apartments, the fathers in detention, and the children waiting behind dark blue glasses.
 There are millions of us fighting against this injustice, and in that joy, I found the strength for the many steps ahead.

 P.S.
 Our community group is currently raising funds to help families like this one navigate legal fees and basic needs while they are ‘frozen in time.’
 If you found strength in this blog posts message of ‘Together We Are America,’ please consider being the ‘WE’ that supports them here: Rapid Response https://venmo.com/u/Morristowntogether